The-Academic-Observatory/observatory-platform/docs/tutorials/workflow/step_by_step.md

 ### Using Airflow variables and connections
 Any information that should not be hardcoded inside the workflow, but is still required for the workflow to function can be passed on using Airflow variables and connections.
-Values for both the variables and connections are read from the relevant config file (`config.yaml` in local develop environment and `config-terraform.yaml` in deployed terraform environment).
+Both variables and connections can be added by defining them in the relevant config file (`config.yaml` in local develop environment and `config-terraform.yaml` in deployed terraform environment).
+Each variable or connection that is defined in the config file is made into an Airflow variable or connection when starting the observatory environment.
+The way these variables and connections are created is dependent on the type of observatory environment.
-In the local develop environment, environment variables are created both for Airflow variables and connections, these environment variables are made up of the `AIRLFOW_VAR_` or `AIRFLOW_CONN_` prefix and the name that is used for the variable or connection in the config file.
+In the local develop environment, environment variables are created for Airflow variables and connections.
+These environment variables are made up of the `AIRLFOW_VAR_` or `AIRFLOW_CONN_` prefix and the name that is used for the variable or connection in the config file.
-These prefixes are determined by Airflow and any environment variables with these prefixes will automatically be picked up, see the Airflow documentation for more info on managing [variables](https://airflow.apache.org/docs/apache-airflow/stable/howto/variable.html#storing-variables-in-environment-variables) and [connections](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html#storing-a-connection-in-environment-variables) with environment variables.
+The prefixes are determined by Airflow and any environment variables with these prefixes will automatically be picked up, see the Airflow documentation for more info on managing [variables](https://airflow.apache.org/docs/apache-airflow/stable/howto/variable.html#storing-variables-in-environment-variables) and [connections](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html#storing-a-connection-in-environment-variables) with environment variables.